 - Online and offline networking:

-Though internet and social media are making networking easier and faster than ever, you must be aware of the pros and cons.
+Though the internet and social media are making networking easier and faster than ever, you must be aware of the pros and cons.
 There is a clear emotional difference in online and offline ways.
 For example, if you wish to invite an important person for an event, you would like to meet or call up rather than only sending a mail.
 So be aware of these emotional differences and decide what will appeal, as per the context.

 - Lastly, remember that it is ‘humans’ you are dealing with:

-Remember that in any sector, organization, or industry, lots of human factors come into picture.
-So, networking does not only have a rational basis, but emotional too.
+Remember that in any sector, organization, or industry, lots of human factors come into the picture.
+So, networking does not only have a rational basis but emotional too.
 So be nice and greet people you meet.
 Introduce yourselves get to know about the others.
 Try to stay in touch.
 You might not like all the people you need to meet, but be aware of your emotional responses, and try to strike a balance.